richtastic/ff/src/3DR/wiki/app.md

 	- allow MODULAR SAERCHING FOR WHEN EPIPOLE IS INSIDE

----- look at how many / good the top / best corners are if selecting subset of F matches

 - re-check affine matching --- display features on image for viz